hughmancoder/Automated_Hvf_Grading/README.md

 - [ ] filter by eye left and right integration

 - [ ] psd % readings extremely inconsistent -- improve readings
+- [ ] false_neg_perc sometimes comes out as N/A in extraction on occasions -- needed to determine reliability

 Fix the following library aspects:
 Error: ght unable to be extractedtype object 'Hvf_Object' has no attribute 'KEYLABEL_GHT'